 The RSA’s Fellow-led thematic and local networks explore, devise, test or pioneer ideas which have the potential to become a powerful source of social change.

 If you can't see a network near to you below, visit your local area page to find out about other opportunities where you are based.
 If you wish to start activity in a new location, see the RSA Networks Guidelines for clarity and support on this.

-Alternatively, contact your RSA Area Manager or firstname.lastname@example.org to discuss this further.
+Alternatively, you can contact an RSA Area Manager or email@example.com to discuss this further.

 Islington Network evenings are an opportunity to connect with a wide range of opportunities and skills, and also a chance to think about how Islington can be a better place for the fact that it hosts so many Fellows.

 RSA Fellows meet in Newcastle on the third Wednesday of every month.
 We mix social gatherings (a space for people to connect, share and discuss ideas in an informal setting), with themed events (opportunities to hear from Fellows leading local projects or initiatives, be inspired and get involved).